zumasys/docs/site/docs/jbase/jql/conversion-processing/f-correlatives/README.md

 - FE Uses both the integer and fraction parts of stored numbers.

 ```
 FE;elem{;elem}
 ```

 where

-- n is a number from 1 to 9 used to convert a stored value to a scaled integer.
-The stored value"s explicit or implied decimal point is moved n digits to the right with zeros added if necessary.
+- **n** is a number from 1 to 9 used to convert a stored value to a scaled integer.
+The stored value's explicit or implied decimal point is moved n digits to the right with zeros added if necessary.
 Only the integer portion of this operation is returned.
-- elem is any valid operator.
+- **elem** is any valid operator.

-## Note:
+## Note 1

 > F codes use the Reverse Polish notation system.
 Reverse Polish is a postfix notation system where the operator follows the operands.
 The expression for adding two elements is "a b + ".
 (The usual algebraic system is an infix notation where the operator is placed between the operands, for example, "a + b").

 The F code has operators to push operands on the stack.
 Other operators perform arithmetic, relational, and logical operations on stack elements.
 There are also concatenation and string operators.

 Operands that are pushed on the stack may be constants, field values, system parameters (such as data and time), or counters (such as record counters).

 ## The Stack

 F codes work with a pushdown stack.

-## Note:
+## Note 2

 > All possible F correlative operators push values onto the stack, perform arithmetic and other operations on the stack entries, and pop values off the stack.

 The term "push" is used to indicate the placing of an entry (a value) onto the top of the stack so that existing entries are pushed down one level.
 "Pop" means to remove an entry from the top of the stack so that existing entries pop up by one level.
 Arithmetic functions typically begin by pushing two or more entries onto the stack.
 Each operation then pops the top two entries, and pushes the result back onto the top of the stack.
 After any operation is complete, the result will always be contained in entry 1.

 ## Order of Operation

 F code operations are typically expressed as "F;stack2;stack1;operation".
 Under most emulations, this will be evaluated as "stack2 operation stack1".
 If JBCEMULATE is set to "ROS", this example is evaluated as "stack1 operation stack2", effectively reversing the order of operations.

 Note that the FE and FS codes are evaluated in the same way for all emulations.

 ### Input Conversion

 Input conversion is not allowed.

-### EXAMPLE 1
+### Example 1

 ```
 F;C3;C5;-